Healey Silverstone: Body and chassis

-The Silverstone's two-seat roadster body was designed by Len Hodges.
+The Silverstone's roadster body was designed by Len Hodges.
 Hodges rounded the back of the car and pulled it out slightly from the sides, and cut a slot out of the rear to house the spare wheel and tyre, which protrudes from the rear of the car and acts as a bumper.
 The car's windscreen can be partially retracted into the scuttle.
 On most examples the headlamps are mounted behind the grille to improve aerodynamics.

 The body was produced in light alloy for Healey by Abbey Panel and Sheet Metal Co., Ltd. of Coventry, at a cost of £150 per copy.
 The Silverstone was the first Healey to use a tubular metal structure to support the body, instead of the timber framework used on earlier cars.

 The body is mounted on a revision of the original Healey chassis drawn up by Sampietro in 1945.
 This is a ladder chassis, with central cruciform bracing.
 The main side members were made of an upper "Top hat" steel rail with a plate added to close the bottom.
 The chassis was shortened for use in the Silverstone by removing the rear extensions, but the car has the same wheelbase as the Westland and Abbott Healeys.

 The Silverstone used two different versions of the Healey chassis: the original 1949 D-Type, and the later E-Type.
 The E-Type chassis, released in April 1950, was wider and therefore more comfortable than the earlier D-Type.
 The D-Type's bucket seats were replaced by a bench in E-Type cars, which also added a bonnet scoop on the top of the engine cover, and a larger windscreen.